Sum to Zero

 Breakdown of Fields

-This approach ensures that separate sequencing for digital and vinyl releases is always saved within the project architecture.
+This way, separate sequencing for digital and vinyl is always saved in the project.

 Global Release Metadata

-While region metadata handles track-level details, I also need fields for the entire release (e.g., Album Artist, Album Title).
+Region metadata handles track-level details, but I also need fields for the entire release (e.g., Album Artist, Album Title).

 I store this in the Project Settings: